 Bolger mentors PhD, DMin, and DMiss doctoral students in the areas of contemporary culture and the church.

 - MC509 Church in a Technological Age

 - MC520 Church Planting

 Areas of Expertise, Research and Writing

-Emerging church, missional church, church growth, culture, contextualization, local theology, Jesus and mission
+Faith and technology, emerging church, missional church, church growth, contemporary culture, contextualization, local theology, Jesus and mission